 The state requires test-takers, though, to first take and pass the half-length official HiSET practice test that is offered at all of the state’s Adult Education & Literacy program locations.
-Click here to see all Tennessee HiSET prep sites.
+Check here to see all -> Tennessee HiSET prep sites and test centers.

-In Wyoming, the five HiSET subtests are available in both paper- and computer-delivered versions while the GED is entirely computerized.
+In Wyoming, the five HiSET subtests are available in both paper- and computer-delivered versions, while the GED is entirely computerized.
 Please contact a testing center near you, though, as not all facilities offer both formats.

-To qualify for HiSET testing in Wyoming, applicants need to be at least 16 years of age but an age waiver is required for test-takers 16 and 17 years old.
-There is no residency requirement in Wyoming and though test preparation is strongly advised, it is not mandatory.
+To qualify for HiSET testing in Wyoming, applicants need to be at least 16 years of age, but an age waiver is required for test-takers 16 and 17 years old.
+There is no residency requirement in Wyoming, and though test preparation is strongly advised, it is not mandatory.

 In Wyoming, taking the HiSET practice test is mandatory, though, but only for 16 and 17-year-old test takers.
 Please contact your local Adult Education Center for specifics.

 All HiSET test takers are required to take the CASAS Appraisal prior to scheduling for HiSET testing.
 To make an appointment for the CASAS Appraisal, please contact the Guam Adult Education Office (671-735-6016).
-Guam does not require HiSET applicants to take the HiSET practice test first.
-Click here for all test centers.

-In Samoa, test takers must be 18 years of age to qualify for HiSET testing.
-Applicants 17 years old may qualify as well but they must contact the local testing site for more information.
+In Samoa, test takers must be 18 years of age to qualify for HiSET or GED testing.
+Applicants 17 years old may qualify as well, but they must contact the local testing site for more information.

-To qualify for HiSET testing in the Marshall Islands, applicants must be at 17 years old, not hold a secondary education degree, and not be registered for any education course.
+To qualify for HiSET testing in the Marshall Islands, applicants must be at least 17 years old, not hold a secondary education degree, and not be registered for any education course.

 Northern Mariana Islands

 They must be officially withdrawn from the K–12 system and not be partaking in another education program.
 Like all across the U.S., applicants cannot hold a secondary education credential.

 Successful test-takers will not get their diploma until their 18th birthday but will receive a letter stating that their high school equivalency diploma is held pending their 18th birthday.

 To be able to take the HiSET in Palau, applicants are required to be official Palau residents or U.S. citizens that are at least 18 years old and have been out of school for at least one year.
-To be eligible, applicants must have resided at a Palau address for no less that one year.
+To be eligible, applicants must have resided at a Palau address for no less than one year.
 Palau requires test takers to follow a prep course prior to HiSET testing.